tdwg/ac/README.md

 Rebecca Snyder - Smithsonian Institution, National Museum of Natural History - [SNYDERR@si.edu](mailto:SNYDERR@si.edu)

 To see all of the people who are paying attention to our work, see the list of ["watchers"](https://github.com/tdwg/ac/watchers).
 The people on this list are effectively the "regular members" of the group.

+The Maintenance Group would like to recognize Robert A. Morris who passed away in 2021.
+Bob can be considered the "father of Audubon Core" and lead the task group through the development and process of ratifying of the standard.
+Thanks, Bob, for your vision and leadership!

 ## Task Groups